-From then on, every day around the world, another about 50 000 people turn 65 ... and this will go on for the next 18 years!
+From then on, every day around the world, more than 50 000 people turn 65.
+And this will go on for the next 18 years!
 Pension funds will be under increasing pressure and governments have realized that they cannot meet their promises.

 Conclusion … the existing "official" retirement ages are old fashioned and out dated.

-Initially motivated by Bismark's political objectives the concept was first introduced in Germany in the 1880's.
-A number of his political rivals who were older than 65 so this was an easy way to get rid of them.
+The concept was first introduced in Germany in the 1880's motivated by Bismark's political objectives .
+A number of his political rivals were older than 65 so this was an easy way to get rid of them.
 It appears that in the world of political manipulation nothing much has changed in the last 130 odd years!

-When introduced social security was only available to workers in commerce and industry, that is, people who added real value.
+When social security was introduced it was only available to workers in commerce and industry.
 Over time it was expanded in steps to include nearly everyone else.
-The program had a dramatic change in the early 1970s when it was linked to inflation and adjusted upward every year.
+In the early 1970s the program changed dramatically when it was linked to inflation and adjusted upward every year.

-It is claimed that when age 65 was proposed as the official age in America it was practically derived from two sources.
-The first, looking at ages used in existing private pension systems and from the age used by about 30 odd state pension systems.
-About half used age 70 and the other half age 65.
+It is claimed that when age 65 was proposed as the official age in America it was derived from two sources.
+The first, looking at ages used in existing private pension systems and from the age used by about 30 state pension systems where about half used age 70 and the other half age 65.

 So using this very "researched methodology" (and possibly a touch of self interest?) the planners decided that age 65 was preferable to 70.
 Actuarial studies were then done which confirmed their gut feel.
 So based on these two factors, a simple observation about existing systems and the supporting actuarial outcome, age 65 was chosen as the the official retirement age for social security.